weshenderson/weshenderson.github.io/README.md

 The personal webpage of Wes Henderson.

 ## Layout
-The core of this site is powered by static resources, e.g. HTML, CSS, etc in a link tree format.
+The core of this site is powered by static resources, e.g. HTML, CSS, etc in a link tree format and is hosted with GitHub Pages.
 See the [Resume](#Resume) section for the fun stuff.

 ## Resume
 The `/resume` path uses Jekyll as the templating engine.
-Additionally, pre-commit hooks export a (PDF copy)[https://weshenderson.info/docs/resume.pdf) via [Pandoc](https://pandoc.org) as well as an alternate version dubbed `konami_resume`.
+Additionally, pre-commit hooks export a [PDF copy](https://weshenderson.info/docs/resume.pdf) via [Pandoc](https://pandoc.org) as well as an alternate version dubbed `konami_resume`.
 This allows me to effectively separate the content from the format and maintain 3 version via 1 markdown file.

 ### Local Testing
 For local development I am using a container [image](https://hub.docker.com/r/bretfisher/jekyll-serve) created by [Bret Fisher](https://github.com/BretFisher).
 From the root of the repo simply run: